Akuli/jou/doc/joutest.md

 0 succeeded, 1 failed
 ```

+The colors that joutest actually uses are slightly different than what's shown above,
+because this documentation is limited to GitHub's syntax highlighting.

-So red `-` lines are the expected output, and green `+` lines are the actual output.
+The important thing to note is that red `-` lines are the expected output,
+and green `+` lines are the actual output.
-Note that this is backwards from "red is bad and green is good" thinking,
+This is backwards from the usual "red is bad and green is good" thinking,
-but consistent with the "red was changed to green" coloring that is very common with diffs.
+but consistent with the "red was changed to green" coloring that is almost always used with diffs.

 ## Condition Tables